westpoint-robotics/usma_ardrone/optitrack_controller/README.md

 	roslaunch optitrack_controller liftoff.launch

-To give the uav permission to track faces:<br/>
+To give the uav permission to track faces (It will not maneuver to track faces without permission):<br/>

 	rostopic pub -1 /ardrone/face/face_permission_topic std_msgs/Empty